subatomicdev/binancebeast/README.md

 int main (int argc, char ** argv)
 {
     auto config = ConnectionConfig::MakeTestNetConfig();    // or MakeLiveConfig()
-    config.keys.api     = "YOUR API KEY";
-    config.keys.secret  = "YOUR SECRET KEY";
+    // you don't need API or secret keys for mark price

     BinanceBeast bb;

     bb.start(config);   // must always call this once to start the networking processing loop

-    bb.monitorMarkPrice([&](WsResult result)      // this is called for each message or error {
+    bb.startWebSocket([&](WsResult result)      // this is called for each message or error {
         std::cout << result.json << "\n\n";